marcmengel/metacat/docs/ui.rst

     $ metacat file declare-sample

-Once you have the JSON file with files description, you can delare them:
+Once you have the JSON file with files description, you can declare them:

 .. code-block:: shell